Monoclonal Antibody Therapy in Orange County

 Xpress Urgent Care is thrilled to offer Orange County, California, and surrounding areas access to Covid-19 antibody therapy infusion centers.
 With four convenient locations in Tustin, Stanton, Costa Mesa, and Huntington Beach.
 Our services are also convenient to Santa Ana, Orange, Irvine, Westminster, Garden Grove, Anaheim, and Newport Beach.

-Patients receiving a single dose of Regen-CoV will undergo an intravenous infusion.
+Patients receiving a single dose of the treatment will undergo an intravenous infusion.
 It is available at Xpress Urgent Care to Covid-19 patients struggling with symptoms.
-Patients receiving Regen-CoV should hydrate well and dress comfortably.
-The treatment can last up to 2.5 hours.
+Patients receiving treatment should hydrate well and dress comfortably because the infusion process can last up to 2.5 hours.

 The following medical conditions or other factors may place adults and pediatric patients (age 12-17 years and weighing at least 40kg) at higher risk for progression to severe COVID-19: